gmkohler/HoundCloud/docs/phases/phase4.md

 * PlaybackBarIndexItem (i.e., queued song)

 ### Stores
-* I anticipate modifying the SongStore to also keep track of a playlist queue--it doesn't make sense to have two stores for the same model.
-However, I will research whether this is the preferred practice in Flux and update this strategy accordingly.
-If the separate collection within the SongStore is appropriate, the songs to be added to the queue should already be included in the song store, so adding to a \_queuedSongs collection may include slicing from the \_songs collection.
+* Queue.
+Also goes through the Song controlller.

 ### Actions
 * ApiActions.addSongsToQueue
   - I don't foresee this needing the API as the song will be present in the store at the time the user starts a playback queue.
-Rather I see adding one song as adding all of the rest of the songs in the feed to the queue at the same time.
+This action may go directly to the dispatcher, and a queue store will be loaded based on the song store.
+I see adding one song as adding all of the rest of the songs in the feed to the queue at the same time.
 * ApiActions.receiveQueuedSongData
 * ApiActions.startQueuePlayback
 * ApiActions.stopQueuePlayback